AbhijithGanesh/Sahaay/README.md

 - Add the git repository to remote
 				`git remote add origin <code-url>`
 - Pull code from the remote origin `git pull origin main`
+- Pull the image from docker hub using the following tag
+- - abhijithganesh/sahaay
 - Setup docker `docker-compose build`
-- Run django command on docker image using the syntax `docker-compose run --rm app sh -c "<your piece of code>"`
-ex:
-`docker-compose run --rm app sh -c "pytest"`

-To test a particular file (`test_user.py`), use `docker-compose run --rm app sh -c "pytest tests\test_user.py"`

 To setup the live test server, run `docker-compose up -d` after building the docker image.
 The live image will then be hosted at `https://localhost:3000`.
-The api could be tested using the FastAPI testing interface provided at `https://localhost:3000/docs`.
+The api could be tested using the FastAPI testing interface provided at `https://localhost:8000/redoc`.

 ## Contributing
 - If you want to use/install any library don't use pip install directly.
 Add the said library to `requirements.txt`.
 	- Add the library in the format:
 	- `'library name'>='used version',<'version rounded to first decimal '`
 	- ex: `djangorestframework>=3.12.4,<3.13.0`
-- We will have a main `djangoapp` which will contain all user models.
+- We will have a main `Core` which will contain all user models.
 - For any functions/models, implement tests first in `.\tests\`.
 - Use proper headers and prefixes for commits and Pull Requests
 	- `[tests]` for testing changes